Light from darkness: history of a hot dark sector: Summary of Maxwell-Boltzmann statistics

 In this work, we made use of simplifications offered by Maxwell-Boltzmann (MB) statistics.
-First, all basic thermodynamics densities can be expressed in term of simple functions \cite{Gondolo:1990dk}.
-Also, the chemical potential factors out,
+First, all basic thermodynamical densities can be expressed in terms of simple functions \cite{Gondolo:1990dk, Kolb:1990vq}, in which the chemical potential factors out,\footnote{{These quantities may refer to either HS or VS ones; here we drop the primes that we use in the bulk of the text to refer to HS sector quantities.}}

 where the $K_\nu(x)$ are modified Bessel functions and $x = m/T$.
 Their asymptotic forms are for large $x$ and

 for small $x$.

 The equation of state of a specie is given by